alex90271/pos_pyroll/readme.md

         pass 0 to not filter data

-    pass 'print = True' to print report changes to invoke the report printer function when print 'True' is passed, the result will either be 'True' or 'False' depending on if it printed or not
+    pass opt_print = 'html' to output a printable html verison of the report pass opt_print = 'json' to output a json file for the frontent default is json if no option is provided

     example query, no filter:
         http://localhost:5000/v01/data/20210416/20210430/labor_main/0/0/False